oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 You can create ExaCS in OCI by utilizing Exa-Infra and Exa-VM Cluster tabs in CD3 excel sheet.

-On choosing **"Database"** in the SetUpOCI menu and **"Add/Modify/Delete EXA Infra and EXA VM Cluster"** submenu will allow to create ExaCS in OCI tenancy.
+On choosing **"Database"** in the SetUpOCI menu and **"Add/Modify/Delete EXA Infra and EXA VM Clusters"** submenu will allow to create ExaCS in OCI tenancy.

 Output terraform file generated: